-If you can prevent unwanted accidents, this stage will go a lot easier.
+If you can prevent unwanted accidents, this stage will go by a lot quicker and easier.
 Once your puppy gets into a habit of peeing or pooping in the house (even once a day is considered a "habit"), it becomes that much harder to break.

 Instead of giving free rein while house training a puppy, crate him when you go away, at night and at any time that you can't have both eyes on him.
 This is not punishment - if you take time to properly crate train the pup, he will enjoy being in his "den".

 Of course, the first thing you should do in the morning is take your dog or puppy outside to pee.
-Take him out on a leash (yes, even on cold winter mornings...) so that you can be sure that he actually did his business, and you can train him to go in the same designated potty area each time.
+Take him out on a leash (yes, even on cold winter mornings...) so that you can be sure that he actually did his business, and you can train him to go in the same potty area each time.

 Now here's the hard part of house training a puppy - you'll need to take him out every hour, or more often if needed.
 Again, take him out on a leash, and always to the same spot (preferably on grass).

 What should you do if there's an accident while house training a puppy?
-First of all, don't panic...
+First of all, don't panic.

 If you can catch it on time, clap your hands loudly or say "eh!" to startle the pup in the midst of peeing/pooping.
 Then rush him outside.
 Don't ever scold the dog for going inside, or you will make him afraid to pee in front of you (think road trips...).

 If you've missed this opportunity, take a clean sponge and sop up the pee or pick the poop up in a bag.
-Take the sponge/bag out with your puppy to the designated "bathroom area", and wipe in on the grass.
+Take the sponge/bag out with your puppy to the designated "bathroom area", and wipe it on the grass.
 Encourage him to sniff it - he needs to smell the pee/poo outside on the grass to understand it!

 Inside, you'll also need to clean the area very well or he will repeat that behavior.
 Don't clean it with bleach, because the smell of ammonia will trigger your dog to go again in that spot.

-Believe it or not, the worst thing you can do is litter train, pee-pad train or paper train your dog - he will never learn to go outside.
-If you want him do his business outside, start training him to do so from the beginning.
+Believe it or not, the worst thing you can do is litter train, pee-pad train or paper train your dog - he will really struggle with learning to go outside!
+Every rug or carpet in your house will become fair game as a spot to relieve himself.

 Some puppies seem to "get it" quicker than others, but all dog can be house trained!
 It might be a little harder once they've got a habit in place of peeing or pooping in the house, but with this plan, it shouldn't take longer than a couple weeks.

 guide is meant to take that stress away and turn it into an easy, simple